xiangyuT/raylight/README.md

 ## RTM and Known Issues
 - Scroll further down for the installation guide.
-- **Rule of thumb**, if have enough VRAM just use USP, if not, FSDP, if it still not enough, use FSDP CPU Offload
-- FSDP CPU Offload is for ultra low VRAM, there will be a performance hit of course
 - If NCCL communication fails before running (e.g., watchdog timeout), set the following environment variables:
   ```bash
   export NCCL_P2P_DISABLE=1